Odalis Pérez: Personal life

 Pérez was a 1995 graduate of Damian David Ortiz High School in his homeland.
-He had a son, Odalis, Jr. Pérez, participated in community baseball clinics for the Dodgers and the Manny Mota International Foundation and also visited schools in Los Angeles area as part of the Dodger Jams program.
+He had a son, Odalis Jr. Pérez, participated in community baseball clinics for the Dodgers and the Manny Mota International Foundation and also visited schools in Los Angeles area as part of the Dodger Jams program.

 Professional career

 Atlanta Braves

-Pérez joined the Braves in September 1998, going 0-1.
+Pérez joined the Braves in September 1998, going 0–1.
 He won a game for the Braves in the 1998 postseason, becoming the first pitcher in MLB history to earn a playoff win without having won a regular season game.

-On May 2, 1999, Pérez got his first regular-season victory pitching 5.2 innings and allowing two earned runs with seven strikeouts, as Atlanta rolled to a 5-3 victory over the Cincinnati Reds.
+On May 2, 1999, Pérez got his first regular-season victory pitching 5.2 innings and allowing two earned runs with seven strikeouts, as Atlanta rolled to a 5–3 victory over the Cincinnati Reds.

-On January 15, 2002, he was traded by the Braves with Andrew Brown (minors) and Brian Jordan to the Dodgers for Gary Sheffield.
+On January 15, 2002, he was traded by the Braves with Andrew Brown and Brian Jordan to the Dodgers for Gary Sheffield.